Stability and coercivity for toric polarizations: Introduction

-This growth condition for the K-energy originates from Aubin's strong Moser-Trudinger inequality on the two-sphere.
-It assures the critical point in a certain completion of $\cH$ and in fact in the Fano case the obtained a priori singular metric defines a smooth K\"ahler-Einstein metric (see \cite{BBGZ13}).
-As well, the uniform estimate could help seeking a constant scalar curvature K\"ahler metric.
-See also \cite{BBJ15}.
+Coercivity concept originates from Aubin's strong Moser-Trudinger inequality on the two-sphere.
+Relation with the existence of a K\"ahler-Einstein metric was first discussed by \cite{Tian97}.
+This condition assures a minimizer in the appropriate completion of $\cH$ and in the Fano case the weak minimizer in fact defines a smooth K\"ahler-Einstein metric (see \cite{BBGZ13}).
+On the other hand, the new technique exploited by \cite{DR17}, \cite{BDL16} shows that such coercivity in fact follows from the existence of a smooth cscK metric.
+See also Theorem \ref{metric to coercivity} in our framework.

+In the algebraic geometry side a ray on $\cH$ can be regarded as a $\C^*$-equivariant flat family of polarized schemes $(\cX, \cL)$ whose generic fiber is isomorphic to $(X, L)$.
+The geometric family $(\cX, \cL)$ is called a test configuration.
+Actually following our previous work \cite{BHJ15} one can define the non-Archimedean analogue $M^{\NA}(\cX, \cL), J^{\NA}(\cX, \cL) \in\Q$ of the classical energy functionals to have

+for some smooth ray $\phi^t$ compatible with the test configuration ({\em e.g.} for $\phi^t$ obtained by pulling back a Fubini-Study type fiber metric of $\cL$ by the $\C^*$-action).
+In this terminology, Donaldson's definition of K-stability is equivalent to require $M^{\NA}(\cX, \cL)>0$ for any non-trivial $(\cX, \cL)$ and $(X, L)$ is called uniformly K-stable if there exists a constant $\e>0$ which satisfies

+for any $(\cX, \cL)$.
+It has been clarified that this a priori stronger notion of stability fits together with recently developed algebraic methods to check the stability condition.
+The uniform estimate even helps seeking a cscK metric.
+We refer to \cite{BBJ15} for the detail of this direction.

+Now, the above definition of uniform stability implies that the automorphism group $\Aut(X, L)$ is finite.
+When the group is infinite, the required theory has been established only for the toric manifolds.
+In this paper we extend the definition to general polarized manifold and derive the stability from the coercivity, extending of the slope formula in our previous work \cite{BHJ16}.
+This corresponds to the following coercivity.